-Math Placement Exam Information - Spring 2017
+Math Placement Exam Information - Summer 2017

 Not all students need to take a mathematics placement assessment.
 You only need to take the exam if any of the following apply to you: